spectraldoy/CS35LFinalProject/README.md

 Once on the "Choose a connection method" step, select the "Connect your application" option.
 From there, choose "Node.js" as the driver and "3.6 or later" as the version.
 Copy the provided connection string to your clipboard.

 Now, within the root directory of the cloned repository, create a file called ".env".
 Within it, define the variable `DB_CONNECTION_STRING` to be the string you copied from MongoDB.
-An example .env file would look like this (all on one line):
+An example .env file would look like this:
 ```
 DB_CONNECTION_STRING = "mongodb+srv://username:password@schemedata.zculb.mongodb.net/myFirstDatabase?retryWrites=true&w=majority"
 ```